 With that said, our Early Entry & Park Opening at Animal Kingdom: Speed Running Ride Strategy covers how to knock out every single ride in Animal Kingdom before 10:30 am.
 This is great for those with Park Hopper tickets or simply want to enjoy a leisurely afternoon at Animal Kingdom.

 Ultimately, that’s everything you need to know about Early Theme Park Entry at Walt Disney World.
 We will undoubtedly be updating this strategy guide several times in the coming months.

-Expect another update around Christmas 2022 or early 2023 as crowd dynamics and park hours continue to change, impacting Early Entry strategy in the process.
+Expect another update after TRON Lightcycle Run switches to standby (likely sometime in 2024), or as crowd dynamics and park hours continue to change, impacting Early Entry strategy in the process.
 Stay tuned–we’ll continue to cover all of the important planning details and also share Early Entry photo reports from our experiences with this new on-site hotel benefit!

 Planning a Walt Disney World trip?
 Learn about hotels on our Walt Disney World Hotels Reviews page.
 For where to eat, read our Walt Disney World Restaurant Reviews.
 To save money on tickets or determine which type to buy, read our Tips for Saving Money on Walt Disney World Tickets post.
 Our What to Pack for Disney Trips post takes a unique look at clever items to take.
 For what to do and when to do it, our Walt Disney World Ride Guides will help.
 For comprehensive advice, the best place to start is our Walt Disney World Trip Planning Guide for everything you need to know!